Attacks + Threats

 Florida:

-Florida is the only state requiring citizen-initiated measures to pass with a 60% supermajority.
-Despite this, Florida House lawmakers advanced a resolution Jan.
-29 that intends to make it even more difficult for voters to pass citizen-initiated constitutional amendments on the ballot by requiring a 66.67% supermajority.
+Florida is the only state requiring citizen-initiated measures to pass with a 60% supermajority, which ultimately barred the abortion rights initiative (Amendment 4) and the marijuana legalization measure (Amendment 3) from succeeding on the 2024 ballot despite both receiving well over 50% of the popular vote.
+Early in 2024 Florida House lawmakers even advanced a resolution that intended to make it even more difficult for voters to pass citizen-initiated constitutional amendments on the ballot by requiring a 66.67% supermajority.
+Thankfully, the resolution ultimately failed to receive enough support to pass out of the House for consideration by the Senate.
 Florida’s current supermajority threshold doomed voters’ first attempt at legalizing medical cannabis in the 2014 election, despite 57.6% of voters supporting Amendment 2.

 Mississippi:

-Republican legislators in Mississippi have spent the past 2+ years introducing legislation that would significantly restrict the use of citizen initiatives.
-These carve-outs include prohibiting citizens from amending the state constitution, increasing the signatures needed to qualify a measure, and allowing for substantial legislative overreach in implementing new standards – all of which would be detrimental to the process.
-Notably, advocates will have no avenue for amending the state constitution independent of the state legislature – leaving them with few options to counter existing and future restrictions on the citizen initiative process.
+Republican legislators in Mississippi have spent recent years introducing legislation that would significantly restrict the use of citizen initiatives.
+These carve-outs included prohibiting citizens from amending the state constitution, increasing the signatures needed to qualify a measure, and allowing for substantial legislative overreach in implementing new standards – all of which would have been detrimental to the process.
+Notably, advocates would have had no avenue for amending the state constitution independent of the state legislature – leaving them with few options to counter existing and future restrictions on the citizen initiative process.

 In the 2024 legislative session, lawmakers introduced a bill to “restore the ballot initiative process” known as HC 11.
-However, HC 11 would reinstate the citizen initiative process with significant limitations from the previously applicable initiative process.
-If passed, HC 11 would significantly limit the ballot initiative process that the state once had, and its signature requirements would be among the highest in the country.
+However, HC 11 would have reinstated the citizen initiative process with significant limitations from the previously applicable initiative process.
+If passed, it would have significantly limited the ballot initiative process that the state once had, and its signature requirements would be among the highest in the country.
 Mississippi is among seven states that also have subject limitations for ballot initiatives.
-It would also allow the state legislature significant power to repeal and amend measures that voters have already approved, which would likely be subject to partisan control due to the state’s deep conservative majorities in the state legislature and courts, and Governor’s office.
+It would also have allowed the state legislature significant power to repeal and amend measures that voters have already approved, which would likely be subject to partisan control due to the state’s deep conservative majorities in the state legislature and courts, and Governor’s office.

 Missouri:

-Republican leaders in the Missouri House and Senate are zeroing in on the initiative petition process — just as abortion rights supporters search for paths to pass a constitutional amendment guaranteeing the right to an abortion.
+This year, Missouri legislators introduced more attacks on the citizen initiative process than any other state in the country.
+Republican leaders in the Missouri House and Senate zeroed in on the initiative petition process — just as abortion rights supporters search for paths to pass a constitutional amendment guaranteeing the right to an abortion.
 At least 20 bills were filed in the House and the Senate aimed at altering the initiative petition process in 2024.
-Twelve of those were heard by a Senate committee in January.
-That legislation was rolled into one omnibus bill and passed, and is currently awaiting debate in the Senate.

-One proposed resolution in the legislature would outright ban any change in the constitution protecting abortion rights.
-Many bills have identical wording or are similar to others.
+One proposed resolution in the legislature sought to outright ban any change in the constitution protecting abortion rights.
+Many bills had identical wording or were similar to others.
 In past years, lawmakers debated raising the statewide threshold above a simple majority by using a percentage of voter support.
-This year, they’re taking a different approach.
-Instead of just a simple majority, some lawmakers have proposed using a concurrent majority system, which would require a majority of the statewide vote and a majority of either congressional districts, state Senate districts or state House districts.
-This would increase the support necessary in rural areas in order to pass constitutional amendments through initiative petitions, a key point in the arguments from many of these lawmakers.
+This year, they took a different approach.
+Instead of just a simple majority, some lawmakers proposed using a concurrent majority system, which would require a majority of the statewide vote and a majority of either congressional districts, state Senate districts or state House districts.
+The Missouri Independent had calculated that under such a concurrent majority rule, a ballot measure could be defeated by as few as 23% of Missouri voters.
+Fortunately the proposed resolution failed in the final week of the legislative session amid GOP in-fighting.

-Current State of Attacks on Voter-Approved Ballot Measures:
+Current State of Attacks on Previous Voter-Approved Ballot Measures:

 1. Michigan: Republican legislators in Michigan are challenging voter-approved amendments from 2018 and 2022 that enshrined a variety of pro-voting reforms including expanding the early voting period, allowing voters to request an absentee ballot, and requiring the state to provide prepaid stamps for absentee ballots.
 The GOP plaintiffs trying to nullify these measures are using an unfounded right-wing constitutional theory known as the independent state legislature (ISL) theory as the basis for their legal challenge, even though the Supreme Court rejected ISL theory in the Moore v.
 Harper case in the summer of 2023.